drieslab/Giotto/README.md

 Louvain clustering and to build and use the interactive visualization tool.
 An alternative, but less flexible, R version for Louvain clustering is also available.
-It is advisable to install everything within a specific conda environment and specify the python path in the R function when required.
+It is advisable to install everything within a specific conda environment and specify the python path at the beginning with createGiottoInstructions() or in the R function itself when required.

 Required python modules:
 \- pandas